-The Red Cross Occupational First Aid Course is designed for businesses and individuals who wish to satisfy the Health and Safety Authority (HSA) requirement for Occupational First-Aiders in the workplace.
-Our course fully encompasses the syllabus for Occupational First Aid training as defined by the HSA, and may also be extended to include other material as appropriate to the nature of the customer’s business.
+The Irish Red Cross First Aid Responder course is designed for businesses and individuals who wish to satisfy the Health and Safety Authority (HSA) requirement for first aiders in the workplace.
+Our course fully encompasses the syllabus for First Aid Responder training as defined by the HSA and the Pre-Hospital Emergency Care Council (PHECC) and may also be extended to include other material as appropriate to the nature of the customer’s business.

 Core topics covered in the course include: